Poland's Dairy Industry: An In-Depth Analysis

 Milk Production and Dairy Cattle

 The Polish dairy industry hosts approximately 2.1 million dairy cattle annually.
-These cattle contribute to a substantial milk production volume of around 14 million metric tons per year.
+These cattle contribute to a substantial milk production volume of around 14 million metric tons per year, positioning Poland as a leading milk producer in Europe.

 Milk Processing and Dairy Products